blargoflatsome/fourshame/content/articles/roudgara-forest.md

 #### Spider Bear

 These creatures did not exist before the Spirit Mother took over the forest.
 They are more bear than spider but they hunt like a spider.
 Laying down thick webs around their lairs while they hibernate.
 Devouring whatever is trapped upon waking.
 Even the Druids shy away from these beasts.

-#### Mothers Blight

-A forest must be able to defend itself.
-To this end, a faction of druids known simply as the blight tends to their Mother's garden.
-They raise and watch over the Needle, Twig, and Vine Blights which serve The Spirit Mother.
-It is believed these blights hold back ancient enemies of the Forest.
-Creatures that once aided the Evil and stood against the Spirit Mother.

 #### Crud Fish